metagol/metagol/README.md

 metarule([P,Q],([P,A,B]:-[[Q,A,C],[P,C,B]])).
 ```

-However, using recursive metarules can lead to infinite search spaces.
-To guarantee termination of Metagol, the user must define a total ordering over the terms, as follows:
+Recursive metarules can lead to infinite search spaces.
+To guarantee termination, users must define a total ordering over the terms, as follows:

 ```prolog
 metarule([P,Q],([P,A,B]:-[[Q,A,C],@term_gt(A,C),[P,C,B],@term_gt(C,B)])).